Striped hyena: In folklore, religion, and mythology

 Striped hyenas are frequently referenced in Middle Eastern literature and folklore, typically as symbols of treachery and stupidity.
-In the Near and Middle East, striped hyenas are generally regarded as physical incarnations of jinns.
-Zakariya al-Qazwini (1204–1283) wrote in Arabic of a tribe of people called "Hyena People".
+In the Near and Middle East, striped hyenas are generally regarded as physical incarnations of jinn.
+Zakariya al-Qazwini (1204–1283) wrote in Arabic of a tribe of people called "Hyena People."
 In his book Marvels of Creatures and the Strange Things Existing (عجائب المخلوقات وغرائب الموجودات), he wrote that should one of this tribe be in a group of 1,000 people, a hyena could pick him out and eat him.
 A Persian medical treatise written in 1376 tells how to cure cannibalistic people known as kaftar who are said to be "half-man, half-hyena".
 Al-Doumairy in his writings in Hawayan Al-Koubra (1406) wrote that striped hyenas were vampiric creatures that attacked people at night and sucked the blood from their necks.
 He also wrote that hyenas only attacked brave people.
-Arab folklore tells of how hyenas can mesmerise victims with their eyes or sometimes with their pheromones.
+Arab folklore tells of how hyenas can mesmerize victims with their eyes or sometimes with their pheromones.
 Until the end of the 19th century, the Greeks believed that the bodies of werewolves, if not destroyed, would haunt battlefields as vampiric hyenas which drank the blood of dying soldiers.
-The image of striped hyenas in Afghanistan, India and Palestine is more varied.
+The image of striped hyenas in Afghanistan, India, Pakistan and Palestine is more varied.
 Though feared, striped hyenas were also symbolic of love and fertility, leading to numerous varieties of love medicine derived from hyena body parts.
-Among the Baloch people and in North India, witches or magicians are said to ride striped hyenas at night.
+Among the Baloch people, witches or magicians are said to ride striped hyenas at night.

 The Arabic word for striped hyenas is alluded in a valley in Israel known as Shaqq al-Diba (meaning "cleft of the hyenas") and Wadi Abu Diba (meaning "valley of the hyenas").
 Both places have been interpreted by some scholars as being the Biblical Valley of Zeboim mentioned in 1 Samuel 13:18.
 The Hebrew word for hyena is tsavoa, which literally means "colored creature" (compare לִצְבֹּעַ litzboa "to color, to paint, to dye").
-Though the King James Version of the Bible interprets this word (which appears in the Book of Jeremiah 12:9) as referring to a "speckled bird", Henry Baker Tristram argued that it was most likely a hyena being mentioned.
+Though the King James Version of the Bible interprets this word (which appears in the Book of Jeremiah 12:9) as referring to a "speckled bird," Henry Baker Tristram argued that it was most likely a hyena being mentioned.

 In Gnosticism, the Archon Astaphaios is depicted with a hyænid face.